-Donald Wolfit (Lawrence of Arabia) also gives a powerful performance as Mr Brown (Wolfit was the inspiration for Ronald Harwood’s famous play The Dresser, which was filmed in 1983 with Albert Finney as Wolfit).
-Hermione Baddeley (Mary Poppins) received an Oscar nomination for her role as Signoret’s best friend.
+Celebrated British actor Donald Wolfit (Lawrence of Arabia) also gives a powerful performance as Mr. Brown (Wolfit was the inspiration for Ronald Harwood’s famous play The Dresser, which was filmed in 1983 with Albert Finney as Wolfit).
+Interestingly, Hermione Baddeley (Mary Poppins) received an Oscar nomination for her role as Signoret’s best friend.
 I believe it is the shortest performance — three short scenes that amount to less than three minutes — to be nominated for an acting Oscar.
-Heather Sears (The Story of Esther Costello) unsuspected victim.
+Heather Sears (The Story of Esther Costello) plays Harvey’s unsuspecting victim.

 Conclusions & Final Thoughts:

 Bleak and cynical, Room at the Top is the antithesis of Frank Capra’s blue-collar utopia.
-This film avoids any pandering, spreading the blame on socio-economic problems everywhere, not just on the lap of the powerful & rich.
-If you are looking for a film that makes you feel good about being part of the working force, look elsewhere.
+This film avoids picking sides, spreading the blame on socio-economic problems everywhere, not just on the lap of the powerful and rich.
+If you are looking for a film that makes you feel good about being part of the work force, look elsewhere.
 The film slaps you with truths that none of us really want to hear — it’s incredibly powerful and timeless in that regard.
 B&W, 115 minutes, Not Rated.